jywu20/Notes/Computer Science/Circuit/HDL.md

 This is partly due to the separation between power and signal in digital circuits: the same high voltage line and low voltage line are connected to every logic gate, and the "input" voltage just controls whether the output wire is connected to the high voltage line or the low voltage line.

+We need to note that although digital circuits are often conceived as networks of controlled switches, they still cost energy to run.
+Even if the wires have zero conductance, the voltage of a register turning from low to high involves energy cost like the $CQ^2/2$ in capacitor charging.
+(In the case of a capacitor, the fact that the voltage on the capacitor grows from 0 to $CQ$ while the external voltage applied to the whole device is a constant $CQ$ meas that there has to be some sort of $R$ in the system that takes the rest of the voltage: it can be ordinary resistance or radiation resistance, but it has to be some sort of resistance.
+Also note that in theory, the electromagnetic wave radiated in radiation resistance is not necessarily thermalized.
+This is related to the concept of reversible computing, in which as no information is discarded, zero heat generation is possible.)

 ## Stateful objects in digital circuits